blacknon/lssh/README.md

 lssh -p uname -a
 ```

-### Use your local shell environment without leaving files on the remote host
+### Use your local bashrc without leaving files on the remote host

 `lssh` can send your local shell startup files such as `.bashrc`, aliases, helper functions, or generated wrappers into the remote shell session without permanently placing those files on the server.